ak-17/InterviewPreparation/definitions.md

     - Future<Integer> future = executorService.submit(task); future.get(); // exception is thrown only when we call future.get(); or else not thrown
 - Callable's call() method contains “throws Exception” clause so we can easily propagate checked exceptions further.
 ### Deadlock
-Deadlock is a situation when two threads are waiting for each other and the waiting is never ends.
+- Deadlock is a situation when two threads are waiting for each other and the waiting is never ends.
 Here both threads cant completes their tasks.
+- Deadlock is a situation where a set of processes are blocked because each process is holding one or more resources and waiting for another resource acquired by some other process and they are in a circular fashion.
+- Deadlock can arise if following conditions hold true (Coffman conditions)
+    - Mutual Exclusion: One or more than one resource are non-sharable (Only one process can use at a time)
+    - Hold and Wait: A process is holding at least one resource and waiting for resources.
+    - No Preemption: A resource cannot be taken from a process unless the process releases the resource.
+    - Circular Wait: A set of processes are waiting for each other in circular form.
+- Methods to handle deadlock
+    - Deadlock prevention or avoidance : Prevention can be done by negating atleast one of the above mentioned necessary conditions for deadlock.
+        - For avoidance we need to know all the information about the resources that processes will require in the future.
+        - Bankers Algorithm is used for deadlock detection
+    - Deadlock detection and recovery : Let deadlock occur and then do preemption to handle it
+    - ignore the problem : if deadlock is very rare, then let it happen and reboot the system.Windows and unix take this approach
 ### Race Condition
 - It is the condition where several processes tries to access the resources and modify the shared data concurrently and outcome of the process depends on the particular order of execution that leads to data inconsistency, this condition is called Race Condition.
 - This condition can be avoided using the technique called Synchronization or Process Synchronization, in which we allow only one process to enter and manipulates the shared data in Critical Section.